 |

-Kenneth L. Williams
+Kenneth L. Williams was elected by

-was named by Governor Baldacci effective in May,
+Assembly and was seated by Governor Baldacci

-2005.
-Mr. Williams is a 20-year veteran of middle
+effective in May, 2005.
+Ken is a 31-year veteran of

-school education, all at Nobleboro Central School.
+middle school education, all at Nobleboro Central

-He taught environmental education before public
+education before public school work.
+Along

 |